 - Sugarplum Bread is loaded with candied fruit, raisins, and pine nuts.

 - Overnight Cinnamon Rolls I can rest in the fridge overnight and be popped into the oven the next morning.

 Yeast Bread Baking Tips

 Because most holiday breads are enriched with butter, eggs, nuts, and dried fruits, they will take far longer to rise than leaner doughs.
 Don't rush the process: they can take several hours to rise properly.
-Set a pan of hot water in the bottom of your oven and place the loaves in the oven to rise.
+To help things along a bit, set a pan of hot water in the bottom of your oven and place the loaves in the oven to rise.
 If you have a very low oven setting (no hotter than 100 degrees F), you can turn on the heat.
 Otherwise, refresh the hot water periodically to create a warm, steamy environment.

-Let breads cool thoroughly before wrapping or slicing.
+Let baked breads cool thoroughly before wrapping or slicing.

 Unlike fruitcakes or quick breads, yeast breads tend to dry out quickly.
 They can be frozen for up to two months, well-wrapped in foil and plastic freezer bags.
 Thaw, still wrapped in foil, at room temperature for two to three hours.

 To refresh breads, bake the foil-wrapped loaves in a moderate (350 degrees F) oven for ten to fifteen minutes.

 Browse our entire collection of Christmas breads and Christmas baking recipes.